mr337/borat_manual/docs/operations.rst

     11 I         nan         nan +00:00 nan          nan         nan transiting Cannot find any INTEGRAL FOV 6000 O 05:16:41.520 +45:59:50.93 -11:04 nan  -05 35 26.11 189 33 35.63 rising     Capella

-For an example let us look at target Capella with target id of 6000.
+For example, let us look at target Capella with target id of 6000.
 Use the ``rts2-targetinfo`` command to get the details of the target.::

     mr337@borat: rts2-targetinfo 6000